 Defining the Account management KPIs is critical to measure the progress of accounts over time, make adjustments in the process & stay on track, solve problems that are in the way, and tackle new opportunities in the accounts.
 It also helps in analyzing account planning patterns over time.

-Why do you need an Account Planning template?
+Why do you need an Sales Account Planning template?

 DemandFarm’s Account Planner

 DemandFarm’s Account planner offers integrated account planning inside CRMs that makes account planning ridiculously easy.
 It helps in achieving a deeper understanding of your Key accounts through improved data visualization and qualitative analysis.
-Available in 2 versions - Account Planner Pro and Account Planner Enterprise.
-Now, It’s time for you to take a test drive.
+Available in 2 versions – Account Planner Pro and Account Planner Enterprise.
+Our product experts will be more than happy to guide you.
+Book a meeting today.